Best Mutual Funds to Invest

 Begin Investing with a Small Amount

-Mutual funds allow you to start investing with as little as $100 or less.
+Mutual funds allow you to start investing with as little as INR 100 or less.
 Systematic Investment Plans might help you begin your investment journey even if you dont have a sizable sum of money to invest (SIPs).
 The investor can invest through a SIP per the economic and market conditions.
 SIP will provide excellent profits and aid in forming the habit of investing.

-You Dont Need to Manage Everything Yourself
+You do need to Manage Everything Yourself

 You dont have to manage mutual funds on your own, unlike stocks.
 Your portfolio will be managed by mutual fund managers, who will also evaluate the market performance of various securities to determine whether to buy or sell them.
 You just need to enter the investment amount; nothing else is required.